maxsherepot/skedplay_client/client/readme.md

 ```

 # IMPORTANT MOMENTS
-## All links should be imported from i18n
+## All links should be
 ```
-import { Link } from 'lib/i18n'
+import Link from 'components/SlashedLink';
 ```
 ## All links and dynamic routes should be like here
 ###https://github.com/isaachinman/next-i18next/issues/413#issuecomment-548024784

 https://github.com/pavel-grom/next-i18next-url/commit/5bd9ead2aacf5b1ffba6583262eac66e398ce84a
 ```